Last updated: 2 March 2018

 Product certification has legal status, which means that councils must accept a product certificate as evidence of compliance with the Building Code, provided the intended use of the product is within the scope of the certificate.

 Off-site construction is where buildings, or parts of a building (for example, roof trusses, windows and floor framing systems) are constructed off-site and purchased complete.

 If your building work includes any components constructed offsite, you need the manufacturer or supplier to supply clear evidence of how their product meets Building Code requirements, as well as providing assembly and installation instructions for your building consent application.

-You can also use appraisals certificates to support your building consent application.
+You can also use appraisal certificates to support your building consent application.

-An appraisal is an independent assessment and investigation of building products, materials, systems or methods of design or construction, in order to verify compliance with the New Zealand Building Code.
+An appraisal is an independent assessment of a building product, material, system or method of design or construction, in order to verify compliance with the New Zealand Building Code.